 Benefits Of Avocado Oil

-Cold-pressed extra-virgin avocado oil has nutrients that benefit your skin and your overall health.
+Avocado oil has nutrients that benefit your skin and your overall health.
 Rich in vitamins C and E, antioxidants, and healthy fats and with a high skin penetration, it moisturizes the skin, prevents sun damage, and even treats acne, inflammation, skin wounds, and psoriasis.
-As this mild oil with a smoking point of 255 ºC is rich in monounstaurated fats, it adds a dose of healthy to deep-fried food too.
+As this mild oil with a smoking point of 255 ºC is rich in monounsaturated fats, it adds a dose of healthy to deep-fried food too.

 Avocado oil is not a recent fad.
 Apparently, even the Aztecs knew about the fruit’s abundant oil content and used it abundantly.